The Hawk Eternal

 The Hawk Eternal is a 1995 fantasy novel by British writer David Gemmell.
-The sequel to Ironhand's Daughter, it features the second appearance of his heroine Sigarni.
+It is the sequel to Ironhand's Daughter.

 Plot summary

 Chapter 1

 Caswallon, a Farlain clansman, watches the Aenir tear apart Ateris of the lowlands.

 Gaelen, an orphaned Lowlander child thief, saved by Caswallon from the Aenir.
 He is tended of his wounds by Oracle, who tells him about the clans.

 Caswallon, Maeg, and Oracle discuss the Aenir threat and Gaelen.

 Chapter 2

 Gaelen continues to heal, learns clan history from Oracle.

 Caswallon adopts Gaelen as his son.
 After Gaelen is healed, Caswallon and Gaelen wander the Farlain woods, and Caswallon teaches Gaelen how to survive as a clansman (hunting, fighting, etc.).
 However, they discover that the Aenir have been following them in the woods, so they attack the trio of Aenir and run off.

 We are introduced to Taliesen, who speaks with Oracle.

 Maggrig goes to see Caswallon and Maeg.